Trademarks and brand strategy

 Mapping and protecting brand

-I find it really important to map out brand comprehensively, and revisit the branding as companies grow.
-It can be as easy as mapping out strategy on a piece of paper using the four-tier approach.
-It can also be as complicated as hiring a brand manager who manages all of various brand assets (Apple has dozens).
+I find it really important to map out brands comprehensively and revisit the branding as companies grow.
+It can be as easy as mapping out a strategy on a piece of paper using the four-tier approach.
+It can also be as complicated as hiring a brand manager who manages all of the various brand assets (Apple has dozens).

 • Clearing brand through a trademark search so clients do not spend significant resources on a brand that may already have been taken